-This guide applies the IEEE Standard 2030-2011 Smart Grid Interoperability Reference Model (SGIRM) process to energy storage, highlighting the information relevant to energy storage system interoperability with the EPS.
-The process can be applied to energy storage system applications located on customer premises, at the distribution level, and bulk storage on the transmission level.
-This guide provides useful industry derived definitions for ESS characteristics, applications and terminology.
-This simplifies the task of defining the systems communication and IT requirements.
-It also results in these system requirements being communicated more clearly and consistently in the project specifications.
-This guide also presents a methodology that can be used for most common ESS projects to describe the power system, communications, and IT perspectives in a simplified and standardized format based on the IEEE Std.
-2030-2011 definitions.
-This provides a clear framework in which emerging cyber security requirements can be incorporated as appropriate.
-Once the power system, communications, and IT perspectives are defined, a clearer picture and understanding is developed of this seemingly complex system and provides a common base for all project stakeholders to understand.
-Additionally, this guide provides the templates that can be used to develop requirements for an ESS project and goes through several real world ESS project examples step-by-step.
+This guide applies the smart grid interoperability reference model (SGIRM) process (IEEE Std 2030™-2011) to energy storage by highlighting the information relevant to energy storage system (ESS) interoperability with the energy power system (EPS).
+The process can be applied to ESS applications located on customer premises, at the distribution level, and on the transmission level (i.e., bulk storage).
+This guide provides useful industry-derived definitions for ESS characteristics, applications, and terminology that, in turn, simplify the task of defining system information and communications technology (ICT) requirements.
+As a result. these requirements can be communicated more clearly and consistently in project specifications.
+This guide also presents a methodology that can be used for most common ESS projects to describe the power system, communications, and information technology (IT) perspectives based on the IEEE 2030™ definitions.
+From this framework, a seemingly complex system can be more clearly understood by all project stakeholders.
+Emerging cybersecurity requirements can also be incorporated into the framework as appropriate.
+Additionally, this guide provides the templates that can be used to develop requirements for an ESS project and goes through several real-world ESS project examples step by step.

 Working Group Chair: Mark Siira